FaroukBENGHARSSALLAH/react-spring/README.md

 ###### Live versions
    * For the backend project, you can visit the live Rest API version via [Backend](https://backend-part.herokuapp.com/).
-   * For the react project, you can visit the live version via [Olrhain](https://olrhain-dev-alpha.herokuapp.com/).
+   * For the react project, you can visit the React live version via [Olrhain](https://olrhain-dev-alphaa.herokuapp.com/).

 > This project is in the alpha stage

-> Currently, i'm working on uploading the angular version in Heroku cloud, the version does compile.